-- $4 billion in economic contribution much of which is spent within 500 km of each facility
+- Over $4.8 billion in economic contribution much of which is spent within 500 km of each facility

 Building effective dialogue is a cornerstone of good relationships.
 Our mill leadership speaks regularly with local community leaders and elected officials.
 At some mills, Community Advisory Forums are held quarterly to update the public and provide a platform for input.

 We also engage with local stakeholders and environmental non-government organizations (ENGOs) on issues of pertinence in the community.
 Examples include stewardship of rivers, environmental monitoring, and ecological improvements.